Luker121/Selfing_rate_in_Time/README.md

 ## Introduction

 Selfing rates provide insights into the reproductive systems of populations.
-This analysis begins with heterozygosity data obtained from `vcftools`, calculates selfing rates, and visualizes the differences between populations across chromosomes.
+I have prepared a `.pdf` file containing the exact workflow for eSMC2.
+As another option we could calculate the selfing rate based on the expected vs. observed heterozygosity obtained from `vcftools`.

-The workflow includes:
+The workflow based on heterozygosity includes:
 - Extracting heterozygosity data using `vcftools`.
 - Calculating selfing rates using the formula: